alexliesenfeld/httpmock/README.md

 ```

 The above example will spin up a lightweight HTTP mock server and configure it to respond to all `GET` requests
 to path `/translate` with query parameter `word=hello`.
-The corresponding HTTP response will contain the text body `ohi`.
+The corresponding HTTP response will contain the text body
+`Привет`.

 # Usage
 See the [reference docs](https://docs.rs/httpmock/) for detailed API documentation.